microsoft/Azure-Analytics-and-AI-Engagement/fabric/Readme-shell.md

    ![Git Clone Command to Pull Down the demo Repository.](media/cloud-shell-4.5.png)

-   > **Note:** If you get File already exist error, please execute the following command to delete existing clone:
+   > **Note:** If you get File already exist error, please execute the following command to delete existing clone and then reclone:
 ```
  rm fabric -r -f
 ```